ballerina-platform/plugin-vscode-compiler-toolkit/README.md

 <br/>

 ### 2. Syntax API Quoter
-The Ballerina syntax API quoter lists the API calls required to create the particular source code's syntax tree.
+The Ballerina syntax API quoter lists the API calls required to create the syntax tree for a given Ballerina source code.
 Hence, its capabilities can be leveraged by any developer who uses the Ballerina syntax API to create source code elements.

 <details>
 <summary> Basic Usage </summary>